Follow This Old House online:

 Ad Disclaimer

-Egress windows offer spots for household members to escape through in the event of a fire, flood, or other disaster.
-These windows are especially important in basements and attics, which typically only include staircases as potential exits.
-Read more about egress windows in the guide below, from their installation process to descriptions of the various types.
+Egress windows offer spots for members of your household to escape through in the event of a fire, flood, or other disaster.
+Having this type of window is especially important in basements and attics, which typically only include staircases as potential exits.
+Read more about egress windows in this guide, including details about the installation process and descriptions of the various types.

 Importance of Egress Windows